Primus: Enforcing Attention Usage for 3D Medical Image Segmentation: Introduction

-\begin{itemize} \item \textbf{Firstly}, we examine nine popular Transformer-based architectures for medical image segmentation by quantifying the influence of their Transformer layers.
+\textbf{Contributions.} In this work, we take a two-pronged approach to establishing an effective Transformer architecture for 3D medical image segmentation. \begin{itemize}[leftmargin=*] \item Firstly, we examine nine popular Transformer-based architectures for medical image segmentation by quantifying the influence of their Transformer layers.
 Our analysis reveals that the parameters outside of Transformer blocks in Transformer-CNN hybrids are the primary driver of performance, with the Transformer layers contributing minimally to segmentation performance.
 In contrast, models with fewer convolution parameters exhibit greater dependence on their Transformer blocks yet consistently underperform compared to pure CNNs. \pcref{sec:Deep_Dive}

-\item \textbf{Secondly}, we revisit purely Transformer-based architectures for 3D medical image segmentation and introduce the \arch~architecture family, the first pure Transformer models to outperform hybrid CNN-Transformers and match the performance of fully convolutional architectures. \arch~minimizes convolutional parameters, ensuring that representation learning is driven entirely by Transformer blocks and introduces key innovations including higher token resolution, adapted 3D rotary positional embeddings, and modern Transformer design elements such as SwiGLU and LayerScale, enabling \arch~to achieve competitive performance without relying on convolutions. \pcref{sec:primus}
+\item Secondly, we revisit Transformer-centric architectures for 3D medical image segmentation and introduce \arch~and \archvtwo, the first competitive Transformer-centric architectures.
+Both architectures minimize convolutional parameters, ensuring that representation learning is driven substantially by Transformer blocks and introduce key innovations such as higher token resolution, adapted 3D rotary positional embeddings, and modern Transformer design elements such as SwiGLU and LayerScale, enabling \arch~to achieve competitive performance without relying on convolutions, while \archvtwo~matches state-of-the-art CNNs such as ResEnc-L and MedNeXt by expanding on \arch~through an iterative patch embedding. \pcref{sec:primus}

 \end{itemize}